GoncharukOrg/react-input/packages/number-format/README.md

 ## Initializing the value

-To support the concept of controlled input, `@react-input/number-format` does not change the value passed in the `value` or `defaultValue` properties of the `input` element, so set the initialized value to something that can match the formatted value at any point in the input.
+To support the concept of controlled input, `@react-input/number-format` does not change the value passed in the `value` property of the `input` element, which means that the value in the state exactly matches the value in the input, so set the initialized value to something that can match the formatted value at any point in the input.
 If you make a mistake, you will see a warning in the console about it.

-In cases where the input value is unformatted, you should use the `format` utility described in the chapter "[Utils](https://github.com/GoncharukOrg/react-input/tree/main/packages/number-format#utils)" to substitute the correct value, for example:
+With controlled input, when the input value is not formatted, you should use the `format` utility described in the chapter "[Utils](https://github.com/GoncharukOrg/react-input/tree/main/packages/number-format#utils)" to substitute the correct value, for example:

 ```tsx
 import { useNumberFormat, format } from '@react-input/number-format';